McCLIM/McCLIM/Backends/beagle/README.txt

     allocated.
 Some are stack-allocated and cause errors about 'bogus' objects once they go out of scope.
 At least, I think (and hope) that's the reason 'cause that's easy to fix.
 RESOLVED 17.JUL.04

+-17.- *BEAGLE-DEFAULT-FRAME-MANAGER* should be replaced with the standard
+    *DEFAULT-FRAME-MANAGER* instead.
+    FIXED 17.MAY.2005 - *beagle-default-frame-manager* is no more (well... it's still there but it can be ignored to all intents and purposes).

 -18.- Note about force-quit; appended to (5).